Updated January 2023

 When it comes to a field like programming, there are just so many training options out there!
 It can be totally overwhelming for new students to sort through it all and find the right course.

-You have online coding bootcamps, 4-year programming degrees, individual courses, and everything in between.
+You have online coding boot camps, four-year programming degrees, individual courses, and everything in between.
 Which course is right for you?
 How should you judge and compare each program?

 In the end, it all depends on what you want to learn and what job you want to get.